Second-year course in International Development

-300-level course: Special topics in Identity, Race, Gender and Culture (cross-listed with Global Inequality and Development)
+Special topics course in Identity, Race, Gender and Culture (cross-listed with Global Inequality and Development)

-This course, ‘The West and the Rest: Discourse and Power in International Development’, is the follow up to my gateway course in International Development.
-In the 200-level course the focus is on Western institutions and discourses and their influence in the de-colonized world, and in this 300-level course the focus is on the discourses and movements from the de-colonized world that shaped development and social change in the post-WWII period.
+This course, ‘The West and the Rest: Discourse and Power in International Development’, is the second part to (part B of) my introductory course in International Development.
+This upper-level course is on the politics of decolonization – on the perspectives of colonial subjects on meanings of development and development trajectories in the post-independence, post-WWII period.

 Graduate-level course in International Development